G3-DragonVale/deployment/README.md

 ---

 > **Note:**
-> You must have a self-signed certificate to use the web application over
+> You must have a self-signed certificate to use the web application.